Kadhal Dot Com

 Kadhal Dot Com is a 2004 Indian Tamil-language romance film directed by S. R. Selvaraj.
-The film stars Prasanna, Shruthi Raj and Anu, while Vadivelu and S. V. Shekher played supporting roles.
+The film stars Prasanna, Sruthi Raj and Anu, while Vadivelu and S. V. Shekher played supporting roles.

 Plot

 Vinod's parents want him to marry Priya as she is madly in love with him.
 But she is unaware that Vinod is in love with his childhood friend Sandhya.

 Production

 The song "Atha Ponnu" choreographed by Robert was shot at Trincomalee Tea estate at Sri Lanka.
-Since the film's producer Subha Sevvel happens to be a Sri Lanka Tamil resident, two of the songs were shot at Sri Lanka.
+Since the film's producer Subha Sevvel is a Sri Lankan Tamil resident, two of the songs were shot at Sri Lanka.

 Soundtrack

 The soundtrack of the film was composed by Bharadwaj.
-"Imaikkada Vizhiyum" is set in Hamsadhvani raga.
+The song "Imaikkada Vizhiyum" is set in Hamsadhvani raga.